-Each year the York Walls Festival creates a series of community and family-friendly activities that celebrates the longest city walls in England, and the importance of our shared heritage.
+Each year the York Walls Heritage & Community Festival creates a series of community and family-friendly activities that celebrates the longest city walls in England, and the importance of our shared heritage.

-One of the aims is to create a greater appreciation of the city’s ‘Bar Walls’, their history and tales, and the meaning they bring to our resident and visiting communities today.
+We hope to create a greater appreciation of the city’s ‘Bar Walls’, their history and tales, and discover the meaning they bring to our resident and visiting communities today.

 Our aims are to:

-- forge links with the local community and community groups
+- forge links with local community groups, organisations and businesses

 - be inclusive and work in partnerships

-- promote the Walls as ‘living heritage’, integral to the city’s vitality and identity in the C21st
+- promote the City Walls as ‘living heritage’ that remain integral to the city’s vitality and identity in the 21st century

-- combine the power of archaeology, archives, social history, arts and theatre to inspire and celebrate
+- combine the power of archaeology, archival materials, social history, arts and theatre to inspire and celebrate

-- ensure every organisation involved has aligned objectives to benefit family audiences, increased volunteer support and appreciation of the Walls
+- ensure every organisation involved has aligned objectives to benefit family audiences, increased volunteer support and where appropriate an appreciation of the City Walls

-- encourage people to visit sections of the Walls that are less well known
+- encourage people to visit and understand sections of the City Walls that are less visited

 - reveal ‘hidden’ parts of the Walls, and communicate tales and histories